What is human trafficking?

 Who is being impacted?

 Data shows us that traffickers don’t target people – they target vulnerabilities.
-Communities most impacted by racism, sexism, and classism disproportionately experience trafficking.
+Communities most impacted by racism, sexism, homophobia, transphobia, and classism disproportionately experience trafficking.
 In order to end human trafficking, we first need to know who it’s impacting.

 of sex trafficking victims are women